liferay/liferay-docs/discover/deployment/articles-dxp/08-lcs/02-lcs-preconfiguration.markdown

 # LCS Preconfiguration [](id=lcs-preconfiguration)

-To activate @product@ and take full advantage of Liferay Connected Services (LCS), you must first register your server with LCS.
-Before doing so, however, there are a few things you must configure.
+Before registering your server with LCS, there are a few things you must configure.
 The sections in this guide walk you through these steps:

 1. [Downloading the LCS Client App](#downloading-the-lcs-client-app)
 2. [Preconfiguring LCS to Connect Through a Proxy](#preconfiguring-lcs-to-connect-through-a-proxy)